GameServerManagers/LinuxGSM-Docs/Install.md

     `wget http://gameservermanagers.com/dl/arma3server`
 3. Make it executable.
     `chmod +x arma3server`
-4. Add Steam login details
+4. Add Steam login details.

 > You will need to enter your steam username and password to allow authentication to the SteamCMD system.
 I recommend that you create a new Steam username just for the server.